 Who Creates As-Built Drawings?

 Normally As-Built drawings are made by the contractor who built the infrastructure project because they are best placed to prepare it.
-The assigned contractor has developed the infrastructure as per the AFC drawings and made a minor or major modification on-site during construction stage if there was any need for it.
+The assigned contractor has developed the infrastructure as per the AFC drawings and made a minor or major modification on-site during the construction stage if there was any need for it.

 When As-Built drawings are started?